EberlyODL/phys010sjv11/testing-bomb.md

 **If you are not seriously perplexed by this.
 Reread this page again.**

-> If the photon lands in D0 a 100 times, the you can tell your manager.
+> If the photon lands in D0 a 100 times, you can tell your manager.
 There is a very good chance that this bomb is a dud.